msjimc/RunningWindowsProgramsOnLinux/freeBSD.md

 > pkg install wine

+The version of wine64 can then be determined with:

+> wine64 --version

+This process installs wine64 version 9.0 which is the 64 bit version that requires 64 bit programs.

+### Install 32-bit version of Wine

+Once the 64  bit version of wine as been installed a script is saved in /usr/local/share/wine/ to install the 32 -bit version of wine using this command:

+> /usr/local/share/wine/pkg32.sh install wine mesa-dri

 The version of wine can then be determined with:

-> wine64 --version
+> wine --version

-This installation installs wine64 which is the 64 bit version that requires 64 bit programs.
+This script installs wine32 version 9.0 which is the 32 bit version that requires 32 bit programs.

 Finally, configure Wine with the following command:

 > winecfg

 This will also download wine-mono if you didn't run the pkg install wine-mono step earlier.

+## Installing Winetricks and .Net runtime

+Winetricks can be installed with the command (as root):

+>  pkg install winetricks

+and the the runtime installed with:

+> winetricks -q dotnetdesktop6

+for the .Net 6 runtime.

 ## Running circularMT.exe